 Church activities and ministries

 Children’s Christian education includes weekly Sunday school for pre-k through 5th grades and a youth group for middle and high schoolers which meets mid-way during the Sunday worship service during the academic year.
-During the school vacation weeks and the summer months we offer a “one-room school house” for pre-K through 5, often focusing on service projects.
-Contact Laurie Wadsworth for info or to get more involved.
+During the school vacation weeks and the summer months we offer a “one-room school house” for pre-K through grade 5, often focusing on service projects.

 Church Community Events and Activities